Skip to content

 Rules: - A non-negative integer with leading zeros (e.g. "01") is rejected. - Only ASCII digits 09 are accepted; Unicode digit characters are rejected. - # terminates the string; no characters may follow it. - An index adjustment (+N or -N) modifies the last segment after ascending, treating it as an array index.
 It is an error if that segment is not a non-negative integer string, or if the adjusted value is negative. - # after an index adjustment (e.g. "0+1#") is valid. - The suffix after / is a standard RFC 6901 pointer path; tilde-escaping applies.

-Dot-notation rules (advisory)
+JavaScript access path rules (advisory)

 • "foo" → one segment ["foo"].